govinduchaitanyakrishna/govinduchaitanyakrishna/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-gray)](https://stackoverflow.com/users/16326988/chaitanya-krishna-govindu/)

+Hi, I'm Govindu Chaitanya Krishna, a passionate Full-Stack developer and a technical enthusiast.

-I'm Full Stack Solution Architect The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD
+The depths of technology are huge and gigantic but extremely marvelous, spreading its wings all across the world.
+Learning technologies, developing, and designing makes me feel my job overwhelming.
+I've been lucky to learn, code and develop alongside some talented teams and a number of high profile websites.
+I have a wide range of skills that include back-end development using open source technologies (NodeJs, java), design(prototyping, wireframes in ux), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(Azure),database(MongoDB,Mysql).